People Watching Tour

-People Watching Tour is the third concert tour by English singer-songwriter Sam Fender, in support of his third studio album, People Watching (2025).
-It began on 2 December 2024, at the 3Arena in Dublin, Ireland, and is set to conclude on 28 November 2025, at the Kings Park in Perth, Australia, comprising 56 shows across Europe, North America and Oceania.
-Wunderhorse, CMAT, Olivia Dean, Young Jesus, Holly Humberstone and others serve as supporting acts.
+People Watching Tour was the third concert tour by English singer-songwriter Sam Fender, in support of his third studio album, People Watching (2025).
+It began on 2 December 2024, at the 3Arena in Dublin, Ireland, and concluded on 28 November 2025, at the Kings Park in Perth, Australia, comprising 56 shows across Europe, North America and Oceania.
+Wunderhorse, CMAT, Olivia Dean, Young Jesus, Holly Humberstone and others served as supporting acts.

 Background

 On 15 October 2024, Fender launched a countdown clock on his website, teasing a major announcement.
 The following day, a portion of the tour poster, displaying only Fender's eyes, was revealed at major venues across the UK.
 On 18 October, the tour dates were announced, marking Fender's first UK tour since 2022 and including European dates in 2025.
 Due to high demand, tickets for the show were made available via a ballot for residents of Northeast England.
 Tickets went on sale on 25 October, with £1 from each ticket sold for the UK dates being donated to the Music Venue Trust, an organization that supported independent music venues.
 Fender also headlined BBC Radio 1's Big Weekend on 24 May 2025 at Sefton Park in Liverpool.